-Centenary College provides information, applications, and confidential counseling related to Federal, State, and institutional financial aid programs.
+Centenary College provides information and confidential counseling related to Federal, State, and institutional financial aid programs.
 All federal, state, and private assistance programs, including eligibility for campus employment are handled through the Financial Aid Office.
-Anyone seeking financial assistance should submit the ''Free Application For Federal Student Tuition and Charges Aid'' (FAFSA) and the "Centenary College Application for Financial Aid" forms received from the Financial Aid Office.
+Anyone seeking financial assistance should submit the "Free Application for Federal Student Tuition Aid" (FAFSA).
 Since resources are limited, priority is given to students who are full-time and who have filed by the priority deadline of April 15th.
-By appointment, the staff of the Financial Aid Office will assist students and parents in completing the FAFSA and any other aid applications.
+By appointment, the staff of the Financial Aid Office will assist students and provide counseling to students and families.
 When completing the FAFSA, enter the Centenary College Title IV number, 002599.
 Centenary College administers Federal, State, and institutional financial aid to all eligible students without regard to gender, race, color, handicap, age, and national or ethnic origin.